 Making a Complaint

-For other complaints regarding Neighbour Disputes, Neighbour Nuisance or any other Anti-Social Behaviour, please contact our Tenancy Services Team via 0800 833 160.
+For other complaints regarding Neighbour Disputes, Neighbour Nuisance or any other Anti-Social Behaviour, please contact our Tenancy Services Team by phoning 0800 833 160 or by email.

 Definition of a Complaint

-The resident does not have to use the word 'complaint' for it to be treated as such.
-We should recognise the difference between an informal complaint (pre-formal complaint), survey feedback and a formal complaint and take appropriate steps to resolve the issue for residents as early as possible.
+The resident does not have to use the word ‘complaint’ for it to be treated as such.
+We should recognise the difference between a service request, survey feedback and a formal complaint and take appropriate steps to resolve the issue for residents as early as possible.

 - The issue giving rise to the complaint occurred over six months ago.
 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
-(N.B. it may not be appropriate to rely on this exclusion where complaints concern safeguarding or health and safety issues).
+There may be situations where we would accept a complaint where the issue occurred over six months ago, e.g. where complaints concern safeguarding or health and safety issues.

 - Legal proceedings have been started.
 We will not look at a complaint where you have ongoing court proceedings or have already had a decision from the court about the same issues which you would like us to investigate.